 Greek organizations benefit the campus community by providing support systems, promoting philanthropic activities, and developing healthy social experiences.
 Greek Week is held in the Spring Semester and involves a week-long celebration of friendly competition between sororities and fraternities.
 Formal Recruitment for Greek Life takes place in the fall semester.
-Greek Council governs all social sororities and fraternities and works with Intrafraternity Council and Panhellenic Council to provide guidelines for Greek organizations and collaborate in providing events for Greek organizations and the campus community.
+Interfraternity Council and Panhellenic Council provide guidelines for Greek organizations and collaborate in providing events for Greek organizations and the campus community.

 Each Greek organization is required to have a Risk Management Consultant and provide risk management education in many areas, including hazing.
 Hazing is not tolerated at West Liberty University.
 Any individual or Greek organization involved in hazing will be subject to sanctions through the University judicial process.
-Hazing is a term encompassing any action which inflicts or intends to cause physical or mental harm or anxieties; which may demean, degrade, or disgrace any person, regardless of location, intent or consent of participants.
+Hazing is a term encompassing any action which inflicts or intends to cause physical or mental harm or anxieties, which may demean, degrade, or disgrace any person, regardless of location, intent, or consent of participants.
 Hazing can also be defined as any action or situation which intentionally or unintentionally endangers a student for admission into or affiliation with any student organization.